We

 Andrea

-her, follows the voice down the stairs and
+for her, follows the voice down the stairs and

-outside to the boathouse.
-Inside, she
+outside to the boathouse, where she

 finds Jennifer, lying lifeless on the

-floor, and then proceeds to pass out.
-She
+floor, and then promptly passes out.
+Waking

-wakes up inside, surrounded by everyone
+up inside, surrounded by everyone

-Faraday, who
+a patronizing Faraday, who

 keeps on getting younger,

-brings the girl in; she's fine.
+brings the girl in who is just fine.
 As

-everyone grows concerned over Andrea's mental
+everyone grows concerned over Andrea's

 state, our psychic sleuths follow the